Kitchen Worktop Replacement Cost

 The paint scraper should move forward and break the adhesive.
 Then use a pry bar to gently lift the worktop away from the cabinet.
 Work along the length of the countertop doing this until all the adhesive is broken.
 Then lift the old work surface away.

 You should be able to dispose of the old countertop at your local tip.
-They may be a cost for this, but it will depend on your local council.
+There may be a cost for this, but it will depend on your local council.
 If the old worktop is in good condition, you might be able to sell it.

 Removing your own worktop will save you between £100-£200.

-Hiring a Kitchen Worktop Fitter Checklist
+Checklist: Hiring a Kitchen Worktop Fitter

 It can be daunting to hire a tradesman.
 Here are a few things to look out for when hiring a kitchen fitter.